+Laheeb was one of those rare remarkable stallions that are simply 'larger than life' - not only stunningly beautiful, noble and charismatic, but also a tremendous sire of great significance worldwide.
+He was a horse that made history, time after time.
+For many he embodied the very essence of the ideal Arabian horse and perfectly captured both its physical and spiritual qualities.
+He left us just weeks after celebrating his twenty-sixth birthday, and the depth of his loss is still keenly felt not only by his family at Ariela but by the highest echelon of professional horsemen and the greater Arabian public worldwide.
+No one alive today who has an affection for the Arabian breed is unfamiliar with the name Laheeb.
+And that fact alone says it all...
 Foaled on 2 January 1996 at Ariela Arabians in Israel, Laheeb seemed born to be a star and was the farm's first homebred to earn international acclaim.
-His sire needs little introduction - the highly decorated and universally acclaimed American-bred straight Egyptian stallion and Paris World Champion Imperial Imdal (Ansata Imperial x Dalia).
+His sire needs little introduction - the highly decorated and universally acclaimed Americanbred straight Egyptian stallion and Paris World Champion Imperial Imdal (Ansata Imperial x Dalia).
 Imperial Imdal spent three years at Ariela on lease and left his undeniable stamp not just on the Ariela herd but across the entirety of Israel's then scant Arabian horse population.

-Laheeb's dam was the celebrated Americanbred straight Egyptian AK Latifa (Ibn Moniet el Nefous x Siralima), tracing back to El Dahma (Harkan x Aziza) through Bint Bint Sabbah (Baiyad x Bint Sabah), chosen and imported by the farm as a foundation mare, making Laheeb Dahman Shahwan in strain.
-He is strongly linebred on both the top and bottom of his pedigree to Morafic (ex Mabrouka by Sid Abouhom) and Ansata Ibn Halima (ex Halima by Sheikh el Arab), two of Nazeer's (Mansour x Bint Samiha) most influential sons, and he is a grandson of US National Champion Stallion Ansata Ibn Sudan (Ansata Ibn Halima x Ansata Bint Mabrouka).
-Through his dam Laheeb traces to the important broodmare sire Sirecho (Nasr x Exochorda), a source of rare and valuable old Egyptian blood.
+Laheeb's dam was the celebrated American-bred straight Egyptian AK Latifa (Ibn Moniet el Nefous x Siralima), tracing back to El Dahma (Harkan x Aziza) through Bint Bint Sabbah (Baiyad x Bint Sabah), chosen and imported by the farm as a foundation mare, making Laheeb Dahman Shahwan in strain.
+He was strongly linebred on both the top and bottom of his pedigree to Morafic (ex Mabrouka by Sid Abouhom) and Ansata Ibn Halima (ex Halima by Sheikh el Arab), two of Nazeer's (Mansour x Bint Samiha) most influential sons, and also a grandson of US National Champion Stallion Ansata Ibn Sudan (Ansata Ibn Halima x Ansata Bint Mabrouka).
+Through his dam Laheeb traced to the important broodmare sire Sirecho (Nasr x Exochorda), a source of rare and valuable old Egyptian blood.
 In short, Laheeb was bred to be a breeding stallion.

 Laheeb proved himself a remarkable colt almost from birth and made a great impression at just three months old on the late breeder and international judge, Dr Nasr Marei, one of the very first Arabian breeders from Egypt to visit Ariela.
 Nasr described the colt as "elegant, independent, and full of confidence."
-He would never forget him, and the two were fated to meet again.
+He would never forget that special colt, and the two were fated to meet again.